pwang649/pwang649.github.io/_pages/home.md

 classes: wide
 ---

 Hi, I’m Qian Wang, but I go by Peter!
-I am a Senior at the University of Southern California (USC) studying Computer Engineering and Computer Science and Applied Math.
+I am a PhD student advised by [Daniel Rakita](https://dannyrakita.net/) at Yale University.
+I completed my undergrad at the University of Southern California (USC) studying Computer Engineering and Computer Science and Applied Math.

 I am broadly interested in **robot planning** (long-horizon, manipulation, and multi-agent), particularly building agents that mimic human decision-making and act like humans.
 My research focuses on scalable methods that enable robots to perform complex, long-horizon tasks.
 So far, I have centered my research on developing better methods, both low-level search-based and high-level learning-based, to empower robots to accomplish fundamental and sophisticated tasks.
 Ultimately, I hope that robots and machines can be equipped with high-level cognitive skills to assist people in their daily lives and low-level motor skills to execute complex tasks effectively.